simonmichael/hledger_site/src/1.40/hledger.md

 > SETX LEDGER_FILE "C:\Users\USERNAME\finance\2023.journal"
 ```

+When correctly configured, in a new terminal window
+`$env:LEDGER_FILE` will show the file path, and so will
+`hledger files`.

 ## Setting opening balances

 Pick a starting date for which you can look up the balances of some